opendatahub-io/maas-billing/docs/samples/dashboards/METRICS-SUMMARY.md

 4. **Latency Metrics**: Available at route level via HAProxy.
 For per-user latency, additional instrumentation would be needed.

-5. **Blocked Features**: P50/P99 latency, token consumption, and model status metrics are blocked by pending Jira tickets (RHOAIENG-25355, RHOAIENG-12528, RHOAIENG-28166).
+5. **Blocked Features**: Model resource allocation metrics are blocked by RHOAIENG-12528.

 6. **Verified Users**:
    - `tgitelma-redhat-com-dd264a84`